self-guided tour

 King Lear

-Enjoy this slideshow of plants from the play in our garden.
+Enjoy this slideshow of the plants we have in our King Lear garden: